 Here’s what stood out this month, how it’s reshaping the SEO and GEO landscape, and some thoughts, opinions and guidance to help you navigate.

 From an SEO analyst’s perspective, impressions remain the cleanest, most stable metric for benchmarking and gauging whether or not your SEO footprint is expanding, holding steady, or declining in the new AI-infused Google Search era.
+It's still not perfect because AI surfaces encourage people to make more searches, potentially leading to more impressions (with a lower CTR)... but impressions are at least at the top of the reporting funnel and therefore require the least amount of 'reading between the lines', correlating most closely with the combined reality downstream of search interest and visibility.

 Google and Bing both dialled up testing of richer AI integrations this month: